Your Horoscope This Week: February 25 To March 2

 Scorpio, as the week begins you’re likely to be in a spiritual cocoon of sorts, as the Libra Moon is activating your sector of spirituality and healing, making you more sensitive to the energies within and around you.
 With Mercury, the Planet of Communication, now in Pisces for the next two weeks, you’re definitely experiencing higher sensations of intuitive awareness, making this an ideal week for immersing yourself in creative passion projects and letting your imagination lead the way.
 You may find this practice to be deeply therapeutic and cathartic, as it allows you to release any emotional blockages as the full moon energy wanes.

-Once the moon enters your sign on the 28th and remains there until March 2nd, you’ll notice yourself feeling more confident and passionate as February ends and March begins.
+Once the moon enters your sign on the 28th and remains there until 2nd March, you’ll notice yourself feeling more confident and passionate as February ends and March begins.
 Be honest with yourself about what your priorities are for the first three weeks of March, because eclipse season begins soon and your life may go through transformative shifts during the final week of March.
 This is definitely not the time to procrastinate and self-sabotage, Scorpio.
-It’s time to invest in yourself and commit to leveling up in every way.
+It’s time to invest in yourself and commit to levelling up in every way.

 AdvertisementADVERTISEMENT